argilla-io/argilla/README.md

 **What are we going to do**:

 1. Make predictions and log them into a Rubrix dataset.
-2. Use Rubrix UI to explore, filter, and annotate some examples.
+2. Use the Rubrix web app to explore, filter, and annotate some examples.
 3. Load the annotated examples and create a training set, which you can then use to train a supervised classifier.

 ### 1. Predict and log

 Let's load the zero-shot pipeline and the dataset (we are using the AGNews dataset for demonstration, but this could be your own dataset).
 Then, let's go over the dataset records and log them using `rb.log()`.
-This will create a Rubrix dataset, accesible from the UI.
+This will create a Rubrix dataset, accesible from the web app.

 ```python
 from transformers import pipeline